 So far, we’d kept mostly to off-the-beaten destinations in the Philippines.
 This is something that I’m proud of, but it’s also tiring, in a way.
 Visiting less-touristy places often means rugged backpacking – enduring long boat rides or hiring a habal-habal through rough roads and mountain trails, sleeping in tents and so on.

-We avoided mainstream tourist locations simply because the Philippines wasn’t then ready for sustainable tourism (I hope it is now), and in a country with a huge population — about 100 million — established family vacation spots in particular can get really crowded.
+We avoided mainstream tourist locations simply because the Philippines isn’t ready yet for sustainable tourism, and in a country with a huge population — about 100 million — established family vacation spots in particular can get really crowded.

 This is why I’d only been to Coron, Palawan, just now… and this wasn’t even planned!